jmarquesOT/sentilo-docs-test/docs/setup.rst

 Catalog webapp module and redeploy it into your Tomcat server.

-You will find more information about this feature in the `Multi-Tenant <./multi_tenant.html>`__ section of our documentation.
+You will find more information about this feature in the `Multi-Tenant <./multitenant.html>`__ section of our documentation.

 Enable anonymous access to REST API
 -----------------------------------

-By default, anonymous access to REST API is disabled which means that all requests to REST API must be identified with the `identity_key <./api_docs/security.hml>`__ header.
+By default, anonymous access to REST API is disabled, e.g. all requests to REST API must be identified with the `identity_key <./api_docs/security.html>`__ header.

-From version 1.5, we provide a new feature that allows anonymous access to REST API but only for read *authorized* data of your Sentilo instance (here *authorized* means that you should configure your Catalog to define which data could be accessed anonymously from REST requests).
+Enabling anonymous access to the REST API means that only *authorized* data of your Sentilo instance can be accessed.

-In order to enable anonymous access you should modify the following
+Access to authorized data is described below.

-properties:
+In order to enable anonymous access you should modify the file sentilo-platform/sentilo-platform-server/src/main/resources/properties/config.properties:

 .. code:: properties